pH7Software/pH7-Social-Dating-CMS/_protected/app/system/modules/page/views/base/tpl/main/README.txt

 Best regards,
-The pH7 developers team of this open source dating community software.
+The Team of this free and open source social dating community software.

 ===== Contact Email =====
 ph7software {AT} gmail {DOT} com